 Sometimes imaging tests

-Because infants with hypothyroidism at birth often do not have any abnormal findings, doctors do routine screening tests of all newborns Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
-Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more .
-If the screening is positive, tests to determine levels of thyroid hormones in the blood (thyroid function tests Thyroid function tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
-The two halves (lobes) of the gland are connected... read more ) are done to confirm the diagnosis of hypothyroidism.
+Because infants with hypothyroidism at birth often do not have any abnormal findings, doctors do routine screening tests of all newborns Newborn Screening Tests Screening tests are done to detect health conditions that are not yet causing symptoms.
+Many serious disorders that are not apparent at birth can be detected by various screening tests.
+Early... read more .
+If the screening is positive, tests to determine levels of thyroid hormones in the blood (thyroid function tests Thyroid function blood tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that is located just under the skin in the neck.
+The two halves (lobes) of the gland are connected in the middle... read more ) are done to confirm the diagnosis of hypothyroidism.
 If confirmed, newborns must be treated quickly to prevent developmental delays.

 Thyroid function tests are also done in older children and adolescents who doctors think may have hypothyroidism.
 Biotin is a common over-the-counter supplement that can interfere with thyroid function tests by causing false readings of certain hormones.
 Use of biotin should be stopped for at least 2 days before tests are done.
 Ultrasonography may also be done if the thyroid gland feels asymmetric or the doctor feels a growth (nodule) on the thyroid gland.